Sl-Alex/WiMeNET-temp/README.md

 * Secure communication.
 AES-128 is planned, but any custom  Test implementation takes about 1.5ms for the 64-byte packet encryption.
 Decryption takes roughly the same time.
 * Mesh implementation.

-*Note: I'm not sure that mesh implementetion is necessary here.
+*Note: I'm not sure that mesh implementation is necessary here.
 It seems that the network without mesh is more than enough for the smart home, because the communication on such a small distances is stable enough.
 Moreover, 868MHz frequency range is clear enough, unlike of 433MHz range*

   [1]: http://www.ebay.com/itm/STM32F103C8T6-ARM-STM32-Minimum-System-Development-Board-Module-For-Arduino-NEW-/161469482910
   [2]: http://www.ebay.com/itm/1PCS-CC1101-wireless-module-Long-Distance-Transmission-Antenna-868MHZ-NEW-/262159509635